 Are you an outdoor enthusiast with a passion for wildlife?

-- The pay rates are between $12.00 to $14.00 per hour depending on relevant education and experience.
+The pay rates are between $12.00 - $14.00 per hour depending on relevant skills and experience.
 No benefits will be included.

 For technical support regarding the filing of your application in JobAps, please contact Tyler Cashman at Tyler.Cashman@ct.gov

 Any inquiries regarding the status of your application for this position should be made directly to Min Huang at Min.Huang@ct.gov

 These positions are non-competitive and open to the public.

 Selected candidates must be fluent in English, possess a valid motor vehicle operator's license, and be at least 18 years old.